akhmarov/f5_otp/docs/TSHOOT.md

 ### OTP verification

-Use this section when you troubleshooting custom OTP enabled application.
+Use this section when you troubleshoot custom OTP enabled application.

 **Enable debug logs**
 1. Set varible `static::otp_verify_apm_debug` to **1** in file **/Common/APM-OTP-Verify_irule**